-Best AI Readiness Assessment Tools for Consultants in 2026
+Best AI Readiness Assessment Tools for Consulting Firms (2026)

 That experience changed how I think about assessment tools.
 A score on its own doesn't move an engagement forward.
-What moves it forward is a score connected to a gap analysis, an ROI projection, and a stakeholder memo the client can actually take into a room.
+It gets a nod in the meeting and then it gets filed.
+What moves an engagement forward is a score connected to gap analysis, ROI projection, and a stakeholder memo the client can actually take into a room, produced by a process your team can execute repeatedly.
+(That distinction is the whole game, and I broke it down in the difference between a report that gets implemented and one that gets filed away.)

 The Core Question to Ask First